PKM-er/media-extended/README.md

 - for single language: filename should be identical with media filename
   - `example.vtt` is allowed, not `example.en.vtt`
-- for muiltple languages: vaild language code suffix are required
+- for multiple languages: valid language code suffix are required
   - For Chinese: `example.zh.vtt`, `example.cn.vtt` is invalid
   - For English: `example.en.vtt`
   - For other language, visit [this list](https://lingohub.com/academy/best-practices/iso-639-1-list)